zkmkarlsruhe/lidar/lidartool/doc/devicenames/README.md

 ### Set Nik Name by Serial Number

-Sets the nik name for a device by its serial number Assign the nik name *myNikName* to device lider*SERIALNUMBER*. *myNikName* can now be used as alias for the lidar with the serial number, independend of the serial port it is assigned to:
+Set the nik name *myNikName* to device lider*SERIALNUMBER*. *myNikName* can now be used as alias for the lidar with the serial number, independent of the serial port it is assigned to:

 ```console
 > ./lidarTool +setNikName myNikName lidarC8B399F6C9E59AD5C5E59CF734613415